carbon-language/carbon-lang/llvm/docs/tutorial/OCamlLangImpl7.rst

 unless there is an extremely good reason not to.
 Using this technique
 is:

--  Proven and well tested: llvm-gcc and clang both use this technique for local mutable variables.
+-  Proven and well tested: clang uses this technique for local mutable variables.
 As such, the most common clients of LLVM are using this to handle a bulk of their variables.
 You can be sure that bugs are found fast and fixed early.